 Odds & Ends

-April 8, 1993, the Washington Capitals became the first team in NHL history to have three defensemen score 20 goals in one season, when Sylvain Cote scored his 20th of the year, joining Kevin Hatcher and Al Iafrate.
+The Washington Capitals became the first team in NHL history to have three defensemen score 20 goals in one season on April 8, 1993, when Sylvain Cote scored his 20th of the year, joining Kevin Hatcher and Al Iafrate.

 One year later, Scott Stevens had a goal and three assists in a 7-2 win over the Pittsburgh Penguins.
 This gave him 58 assists on the season, the most in New Jersey Devils franchise history.
 He broke the mark shared by Kirk Muller and Aaron Broten.
 Stevens finished the 1993-94 season with 60 assists which are still the team record.

-On April 8, 1996, the results of a name-the-franchise contest are revealed and the Jets announced that they will be known as the Phoenix Coyotes starting the following fall.
+On April 8, 1996, the results of a name-the-franchise contest were revealed, and the Jets announced that they would be known as the Phoenix Coyotes starting the following fall.

 Later that evening, Theo Fleury became just the third player in Calgary Flames history to score 600 points when he picked up an assist in a 5-2 win over the visiting San Jose Sharks.
 Fleury ended his time in Calgary with 830 points, the second-most in franchise history behind Jarome Iginla’s 1095.

-On April 8, 1998, Teemu Selanne scored an empty-netter for his franchise-record 52nd goal of the season in the Anaheim Ducks 4-2 win against Oilers.
+Teemu Selanne scored an empty-netter for his franchise-record 52nd goal of the season on April 8, 1988, in the Mighty Ducks of Anaheim’s 4-2 win against Oilers.
 He broke his own record of 51 goals he set in the previous season.
 His 52 goals remain the team record for the most in a single season.

 The Maple Leafs beat the Tampa Bay Lightning 4-2 on April 8, 2000, to hit the 100-point mark on the season.
 They become the last of the “Original Six” teams to have a 100-point season.